 Sullivan didn’t know there were other factors in play.
-Frank Sorrentino, head of Buffalo’s Small Business Administration, had recommended ISI as a potential visiting site.
+Frank Sorrentino, head of Buffalo’s Small Business Administration, had recommended ISI as a potential site for the President’s visit.

 On May 6, Sullivan had been paged from a meeting to receive an important phone call.
 Ducking into his office, he spoke with a woman who claimed to be calling from the White House.

 “Your company has been put up as a possible location,” she said.

 “If we choose you, you’d be the base of operations for the president,” she explained.
 “He’ll come in, take a fifteen minute tour, then make a short speech and answer questions.
 Our lead person, Carrie Devine, is traveling to Buffalo this afternoon.
 I’ll have her call you.”

 Sullivan hung up, certain that one of his friends had just pranked him.
 But a few hours later, Devine phoned to set up appointment for the following morning at 10 a.m..
 Maybe, Sullivan thought, this was real.

 That night, he and his wife, Donna, celebrated her birthday.
 The next day Sullivan planned to be to work before 10 a.m., but there was no rush.
 Before Sullivan arrived, however, Devine showed up early.

 It was left to Tony Sabuda, ISI’s Vice President of Sales, to provide a tour for the White House representative.
 Sabuda did not understand that he was dealing with someone from the president’s office.